Building preservation and traditional working techniques

 Building conservation means cooperation: planning, craftsmanship, monument preservation, organization and law are intertwined.
 We promote the ability to work at interfaces and combine different perspectives.

-Coburg University of Applied Sciences promotes international exchange with its partner universities in the Architecture degree program.
+Coburg University of Applied Sciences and Arts promotes international exchange, has good contacts in the field and the International Office provides support in the search for a suitable partner university.
 Further information is available from the university's Study Abroad service.

 Course content and schedule